Sultan0809/Sultan0809/README.md

 Computational Biologist
 -----------------------

-I am a computational biologist with doctoral-level training in bioinformatics, immunoinformatics, and genomic data analysis.
+I am an early researcher in computational biologist with doctoral-level training in bioinformatics, immunoinformatics, and genomic data analysis.
 My research focuses on developing reproducible in-silico pipelines to identify immunodominant T-cell and B-cell epitopes for rational vaccine design and immunotherapy research.

 * 🌍  I'm based in Bhopal, Madhya Pradesh, India
 * 🖥️  See my portfolio at [LinkedIn](http://www.linkedin.com/in/mohd-sultan-khan-823a036a?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BbeFNsc7cRzSYHf%2BZWHNleA%3D%3D)